-You’ll be out for at least half a day and will need to keep your energy up and stay hydrated.
+You’ll be out for at least half a day and must keep your energy up and stay hydrated.

-- Snacks – Our go-to snacks are Kind Bars and Stingers during any outdoor activity.
+- Snacks – Our go-to snacks are Kind Bars and Stingers for outdoor activities.

 MORE ESSENTIAL TIPS FOR ICE CLIMBING

 - Book your guide and let them know your skill level.
-Since we had some rock climbing experience, they were able to take us to WI3 climbs rather than starting us on WI2.
+Since we had some rock climbing experience, they could take us to WI3 climbs rather than starting us on WI2.

 - The guide can provide you with all the technical gear.
 Just make sure you’re dressed warm and dry!

 - Check the weather before you go.
-We got lucky with the warm weather but our friends went during freezing temps said it can be miserable.
+We got lucky with the warm weather, but our friends who went during freezing temps said it could be miserable.
 Regardless, it’s always good to pack layers.
 You will be colder when sitting around and warm once you start climbing.

 - If you rock climb, you can forget about the technique because ice climbing is so different!
-With rock climbing, you want to stay close to the wall, but with ice climbing, you’re constantly sticking your butt out away from the wall.
+You want to stay close to the wall with rock climbing, but with ice climbing, you’re constantly sticking your butt away from the wall.
 You also make your own handholds and footholds and can climb anywhere.
 The main similarity we can think of is using the gear and using your feet and leg muscles more than your arms.

 - Marmot Basin (1.4 km, 2 min drive, map)